 Extraction Method

 Steam distillation of the crushed, dried (or partially dried) berries.
 A cheaper, inferior quality oil is also distilled from the needles and wood.
-An even lower grade oil is produced from berries that have been fermented and distilled in the making of gin.
-The juniper oil recommended throughout this book refers to the superior grade oil distilled from virgin berries.
+An even lower grade oil is produced from berries that have been fermented and distilled.
+The juniper oil recommended refers to the superior grade oil distilled from virgin berries.

 Nature of the Oil

 The oil captured from the needles and wood is not recommended for aromatherapy, neither is that extracted from fermented berries (see 'Cautions').
 The highest grade juniper berry oil is virtually colourless.
 The aroma is fresh and woody with a pleasant peppery overtone.
-Its odour effect is uplifting to the spirits and yet also warming and calming; a reputed aphrodisiac.
+Its odour effect is uplifting to the spirits and yet also warming and calming.

-Aromatherapeutic UsesSkin and hair care (oily), acne, weeping eczema, haemorrhoids, wounds, cellulite, arthritic and rheumatic complaints, muscular aches and pains, loss of periods outside pregnancy, painful menstruation, cystitis, pre-menstrual wndrome, nervous tension, stress-related disorders.
+Aromatherapeutic SupportSkin and hair care (oily), acne, haemorrhoids, wounds, cellulite, joint complaints, muscular aches and pains, loss of periods outside pregnancy, painful menstruation, pre-menstrual syndrome, nervous tension, stress-related concerns.

 All pure essential oils should be used with care.
 Do not apply directly into skin.
 A 2% dilution of essential oils to a base of carrier oil or lotion is recommended for all skincare and massage preparations.